freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid/divide-the-grid-into-an-area-template.md

   "footer footer footer";
 ```

-The code above merges the top three cells together into an area named <code>header</code>, the bottom three cells into a <code>footer</code> area, and it makes two areas in the middle row; <code>advert</code> and <code>content</code>.
-<strong>Note:</strong> Every word in the code represents a cell and every pair of quotation marks represent a row.
-In addition to custom labels, you can use a period (<code>.</code>) to designate an empty cell in the grid.
+The code above merges the top three cells together into an area named `header`, the bottom three cells into a `footer` area, and it makes two areas in the middle row; `advert` and `content`. **Note:** Every word in the code represents a cell and every pair of quotation marks represent a row.
+In addition to custom labels, you can use a period (`.`) to designate an empty cell in the grid.

 </section>

 ## Instructions

 <section id='instructions'>

-Place the area template so that the cell labeled <code>advert</code> becomes an empty cell.
+Place the area template so that the cell labeled `advert` becomes an empty cell.

 </section>

 ## Tests

 <section id='tests'>

 ```yml